We are currently only taking enrolments for 2022 Years 5 & 6.

-However, you are welcome to submit your enrolment forms and request to be placed on our waiting list.
+However, you are welcome to download and submit an Expression of Interest form and request to join our waiting list.

 Our Enrolment Process

 (Excerpt from Enrolment Policy, March 2021)

 To apply, families submit an Expression of Interest form to the management committee.

 When there is a place available in the class that families want to enrol their child into, families meet a committee member and visit the school.
 If this is not possible due to distance, the family is asked to write a letter introducing themselves and explaining why they are attracted to our school.